-· ruble in the on-Way in this management of infamons A1.
+rase in the on they in non-management of analytics A1.
 Attitude Athletes are our family during training and on the field.
 Ensuring their safety is to both their and our benefit.
 A2.
 Awareness Risk assessment is now a pre-requisite to sports safety.
 Triathlon is a high-risk sport.
 A3.
 Acceptance We accept the extra responsibility for triathlon safety, as well as the commitment to enabling and enforcing it.
 A4.
 Analysis We will have a risk assessment of triathlon done to determine and rank the hazards, and find necessary controls.
 A5.
 Action We shall implement all recommendations of RA team, consistent with our goals.
 We will empower all concerned.